coq/coq/doc/sphinx/language/cic.rst

 global environment :math:`E` and local context :math:`Γ` iff there exist terms :math:`u_1` and :math:`u_2` such that :math:`E[Γ] ⊢ t_1 \triangleright
 … \triangleright u_1` and :math:`E[Γ] ⊢ t_2 \triangleright … \triangleright u_2` and either :math:`u_1` and
-:math:`u_2` are identical, or they are convertible up to η-expansion, i.e. :math:`u_1` is :math:`λ x:T.~u_1'` and :math:`u_2 x` is
-recursively convertible to :math:`u_1'`, or, symmetrically, :math:`u_2` is :math:`λx:T.~u_2'`
+:math:`u_2` are identical up to irrelevant subterms, or they are convertible up to η-expansion, i.e. :math:`u_1` is :math:`λ x:T.~u_1'` and :math:`u_2 x` is recursively convertible to :math:`u_1'`, or, symmetrically, :math:`u_2` is :math:`λx:T.~u_2'`